lumy/simplon_terraform/readme.md

 Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform codifies cloud APIs into declarative configuration files.

-The version you are going to use as to be higher than 0.14.8:
+The version you are going to use as to be higher or equal to 1.0.0:
 ```
-Terraform v0.14.8
+Terraform v1.0.0
+on linux_amd64
 + provider registry.terraform.io/hashicorp/azurerm v2.46.0

-Your version of Terraform is out of date!
-The latest version
-is 0.15.5.
-You can update by downloading from https://www.terraform.io/downloads.html
 ```

 still new; the teams has not released a 1.0 version and updates are made frequently; but already